maxiovelar/resos-api/README.md

 ### Potential for Improvement

+- **Pagination**: Add pagination to the API response for the restaurants list.
+This will help to better manage and organize data in the front-end.

 - **Unit Tests**: Apply unit tests to ensure robustness and reliability, potentially including integration tests and snapshot testing for components.

 For more details, refer to the individual files in the codebase.